FINANCIAL AID RATE79%

 - Day care for children

 - Art and Design Program

-Cal Poly Pomona is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division II (without football) classification.
+Cal State San Bernardino is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division II without football classification.
 The most popular sports played are listed below:

 - Baseball (California Collegiate Athletic Assoc)